casagooo/tdt/README.md

 # Typed Decision Table
 ## Overview
-This is a Typescript tool for generating test cases in the form of a [Decision Table](https://www.ibm.com/docs/en/bpmoc?topic=SS964W/com.ibm.wbpm.admin.doc/topics/cbre_busiru_decisiontable.html) from minimal inputs.
-You don't have to input every cell in the table manually any more.
+This tool, written in Typescript, automates the generation of test cases in the form of a [Decision Table](https://www.ibm.com/docs/en/bpmoc?topic=SS964W/com.ibm.wbpm.admin.doc/topics/cbre_busiru_decisiontable.html) from minimal inputs.
+There's no need to manually input each cell in the table.

-Thanks to generics of Typescript, this tool outputs test cases typed according to your inputs.
-This makes you easy to treat keys and values of the test cases correctly in your any test code.
+Leveraging the power of Typescript generics, the tool ensures that the generated test cases are typed according to your specifications.
+This feature facilitates the accurate handling of keys and values in any test code you write.

-Not only outputs of this tool but also some of inputs are typed with generics.
-This makes you easy to prepare required inputs correctly.
+Furthermore, not just the outputs but also some of the inputs are typed using generics, streamlining the process of preparing the necessary inputs.

-This tool also has following features.
+Additional features of this tool include:

-- File output (JSON / Markdown)
+- File output in JSON or Markdown format.
-- Support for `strength` of [Covering Array](https://math.nist.gov/coveringarrays/coveringarray.html)
+- Support for the strength of the [Covering Array](https://math.nist.gov/coveringarrays/coveringarray.html).

 ## Install
 `npm install tdt`

 ## Example
-You can generate test cases as in the following example.
-The output format is an array of objects.
-One object corresponds to one test case.
+Generate test cases as shown in the example below.
+The output is an array of objects, with each object representing a single test case.

 ###### Example:
 ```